-9% Non-cumulative Redeemable Preference Shares: The preference shares are redeemable wholly or partly at the mutual consent of both the allottee as well the Company, within a maximum period of 15 years from the date of allotment respectively.
+9% Non-cumulative Redeemable Preference Shares: The preference shares are redeemable wholly or partly at the mutual consent of both the allottee as well the Company, within a maximum period of 20 years from the date of allotment (31/03/2014) respectively.
 The preference shares shall carry dividend @ 9% per annum until redeemed and shall be payable on non-cumulative basis prior to any dividend or other distribution payable to equity shareholders, subject to the availability of adequate distributable profits for the respective financial year.
 The preference shares are redeemable at par (i.e. Rs.
 1/- each).

 The preference shareholders shall not be entitled to receive notice, attend and vote at general meetings of the Company, except as otherwise provided by the Companies Act, 2013 whereby the holders of such shares would be entitled to vote separately as a class, i.e. with respect to voting entitlement of preference shareholders on matters / issues affecting substantive rights or liabilities of preference shareholders.
-The preference shareholders shall not be entitled to bonus or right shares or participate in any profit of the Company except the right of dividend being attached to the preference shares.
-However, in the event of winding up or liquidation of the Company, the paid up amount on preference shares will be paid back to the preference shareholders before any payment is made to the equity shareholders.
+The preference shareholders.
+The preference shareholders.
+The preference to be preference shareholders.
+However, in the event of winding up or liquidation of the Company, the paid up amount on preference shares will be paid back to the preference shareholders.